ACloudGuru-Resources/Kubernetes_Advanced_Networking/CH04/CH04_L03/README.md

 You can see that it Destination NAT to the pod ip 10.244.1.9

+And The KUBE-MARK-MASQ is the Source NAT for the node IP

 ```bash
 docker exec -it nodeport-worker3 iptables -L KUBE-SVC-SR75RJIBNEHN2H65 -t nat
 Chain KUBE-SVC-SR75RJIBNEHN2H65 (2 references)